sparkflows/sparkflows-docs/docs/tutorials/etl/split-by-expression.rst

 Split Dataset By Expression
 ===========================

-In Fire Insights you can split the incoming DataFrame.
-Based on your need, use the processors descripbed below:
+Fire Insights allows you to split incoming dataframes.
+Based on your needs, use the processors described below:

 - 'SplitByExpression': This processor splits the incoming dataset based on an expression.
 Rows satisfying the expression go into one dataframe and the rest go into another dataframe.
 - 'SplitByMultipleExpressions': This processor splits the incoming dataset into multiple dataframes based on up to five conditional expressions.The output of each expression is routed to a separate output path.